reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 Each [supported monitoring system](https://micrometer.io/docs/concepts#_supported_monitoring_systems) has an implementation of `MeterRegistry`.
 For example, for sending metrics to Amazon CloudWatch we will use `CloudWatchMeterRegistry`.

-Each meter type gets converted into one or more metrics in a format compatible with the target system like Amazon CloudWatch in our application.
+Each meter type gets converted into one or more metrics in a format compatible with the target monitoring system like Amazon CloudWatch in our application.

 Micrometer comes with the following set of Meters:
 Timer, Counter, Gauge, DistributionSummary, LongTaskTimer, FunctionCounter, FunctionTimer, and TimeGauge.
 Among these we will use Timer, Counter, Gauge in our application.